vinayciba/MRF/README.md

         -h      prints usage

 ```
+To analyze the genomes present in a directory called *query* against a reference genome, run the following command.

+    bash batch-run-mrf-wrapper.sh -d query -r Reference.fasta -f Reference.gff3

+The above command produces three files called summaryAll.txt, cdsHeatmap.txt and cdsAll.txt.
+Apart from these three files, four easy to interpret figures,  a Scatterplot, a Barplot and two Heatmaps (clustered and unclustered) are produced.

+**For detailed explanation along with the use cases refer to the manual**

 Use Cases:

 	Use case 1: To identify deleted coding sequences in highly similar genomes with significant genome length difference and inconsistent annotations (Ex: White Spot Syndrome Virus)